[Day In The Life] Cambridge Architecture Student

 Because architecture is so wide, it’s important to pick a university whose course appeals to you, because each school will teach it slightly differently.
 While all the bases will be covered and we all get the same degree, some schools focus more on certain aspects

-The undergraduate degree here is 60% studio, where you work on a design project within a studio taught by practicing architects, and 40% lecture courses including history and theory, construction, structures, and environment that are assessed on coursework and presentations.
+The undergraduate degree here is 60% studio, where you work on a design project within a studio taught by practising architects, and 40% lecture courses including history and theory, construction, structures, and environment that are assessed on coursework and presentations.

 Cambridge is known for providing very good opportunities to expand your theoretical and philosophical knowledge of space and architecture.
 In our third year, we have to write a dissertation that counts for 20% of our grade.